hashicorp-dev-advocates/workshop-spring-vault/instruqt/18-kubernetes-control-access-to-vault/assignment.md

 ```
 </details>

-Link policy to role
+Link policy to Vault role
 ===

 Create a Vault role that associates the policy with a Kubernetes service account.
 Use the Vault CLI to add a role named `payments` that associates the `payments` policy with the
 `payments` service account in the `default` namespace.